mshidhaye/Project4/README.md

 We also created visualizations for further analysis.
-These visulaization all confirm that the size of the tumor is a great predictor of the type of tumor: malignant or benign.
+  - These visualizations all confirm our predictions: that the size of the tumor is a great predictor of the type of tumor: malignant or benign.
 The larger the tumor,     the higher the chance of malignancy.
+This also concurs with the accuracy of the model used to make predictions based on this given dataset.

 ![area](Area_worst_visualization.png)